 How does a dehumidifier work?

 Does your home suffer from signs of damp or condensation?
-Find out whether a dehumidifier will help solve the problem, how they work and how to make the most of your dehumidifier.
+Find out whether a dehumidifier will help solve the problem, how dehumidifiers work and how to make the most of your dehumidifier.

 Dehumidifiers are designed to keep a room’s humidity levels in check, so the air is more comfortable and you notice fewer physical signs of damp air – such as mould on walls or condensation on your windows.